Independent Commissioning Assurance

 Data Center Operators

-Operators need confidence that what was built is what was specified, that test documentation is complete, and that the facility is ready to take load.
-An independent review gives the operations team a defensible basis for the go-live decision.
+You need confidence that what was built is what was specified, that test documentation is complete, and that the facility is ready to take load.
+Criticon's technical review identifies hidden risks before energisation.
+Independent evaluation.
+Prioritised actions.
+You decide go-live.

 Also engaged by: EPC contractors seeking third-party validation before handover — and commissioning managers who want a rigorous second review of test data and documentation quality before sign-off.